2022 United States federal budget

 The United States federal budget for fiscal year 2022 ran from October 1, 2021, to September 30, 2022.
 The government was initially funded through a series of four temporary continuing resolutions.
 The final funding package was passed as an omnibus spending bill, the Consolidated Appropriations Act, 2022.
+The Inflation Reduction Act was passed as the budget reconciliation bill for FY2022.

 Budget proposal

 The FY2022 budget was the first to not be subject to the spending caps of the Budget Control Act of 2011 due to its expiration.

 Appropriations legislation

 A series of three continuing resolutions were passed to initially fund government operations.